vsbagal/BURGER-BASH-SQL/README.md

 9. How many runners signed up for each 1 week period?

-10.What was the average distance travelled for each customer?
+10. What was the average distance travelled for each customer?